Good Reasons to Go the Two-Plus-Two (2+2) Route

 UNC Asheville provides strong preparation in math, science, english composition, humanities and social science.
 These subjects make up the majority of the freshman and sophomore curriculum.
 The student is in the proper location at the proper time in the curriculum to exploit these strengths of UNC Asheville.

 The "track record" of the 2+2 Program is very strong.
-Since 1983, more than 200 students have transferred from UNC Asheville to NC State College of Engineering.
+Since 1983, approximately 350 students have transferred from UNC Asheville to NC State College of Engineering.
 UNC Asheville has been the largest and strongest source of engineering transfer students for many years.
 Students are well received in Raleigh in their home departments; faculty generally recognize the thorough preparation provided by UNC Asheville.

 Advantages of the NC State "2+2"